Skip to main content

 Adopted by Mr and Mrs Hugh Barclay, 1991

-The Flemish painter Adriaen Brouwer (c.
-1605-1638) has painted this tavern scene in a loose, brushy manner, relying on varying shades of brown to suggest a sense of rural informality.
-In addition to bawdy elements, such as the man urinating against a post, Brouwer has chosen to focus on the wide variety of facial expressions and gestures of the tavern-goers.
+Depictions of peasant society and impropriety were popular with the Dutch and Flemish middle classes in the seventeenth century.
+The Flemish painter Adriaen Brouwer (c.1605-38) was renowned for his humorous and moralising genre, or everyday, scenes, particularly his figures’ expressive faces, seen here in the wide variety of facial expressions and gestures of the tavern-goers.
 This interest in expressiveness is underscored by the drawing or print tacked above the fireplace, which resembles drawings of caricatured heads and faces by the Italian artist, Leonardo da Vinci (1452-1519).

 Interior of a Tavern